szaumoor/ZSTweaks/ZSTweaks/README.md

 This component should be installed after any other tweak that may change void weapons, or their weapon groups in general.
 Note that my backstab multiplier tweak will not affect the voidsword, so you can install it before or after this component, it doesn't matter, as backstab multipliers don't apply to those weapons (for now wink wink).

+**Component 1360:** Make Light Crossbows get +1/2 more APR

+Just a small bonus to make it more interesting and different compared to heavy crossbows.
+It's not too far-fetched anyway to think smaller crossbows can be reloaded faster.
+This will affect crossbows that have an APR bonus already, i.e., 1/2 APR will be added.

 </details>

 ---